Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: Numerical experiments

 For test matrices with relatively small condition numbers, as shown in Figures~\ref{fig:performance-lse-3} and~\ref{fig:performance-lse-5}, MPLSE is the most efficient among the three mixed precision LSE algorithms, which saves around \(30\%\)--\(40\%\) of the execution time over \texttt{DGGLSE}.
 This is roughly a speedup around 1.5.

-As the condition number \(\kappa_{2}\bigl([A\herm,B\herm]\bigr)\) becomes \(10^7\), which is close to \(\machepsf^{-1}\), all three mixed precision LSE algorithms require more iterations and time to converge; see Figure~\ref{fig:performance-lse-7}.
+As the condition number \(\kappa_{2}\bigl([A\herm,B\herm]\bigr)\) becomes \(10^{7}\), which is close to \(\machepsf^{-1}\), all three mixed precision LSE algorithms require more iterations and longer time to converge; see Figure~\ref{fig:performance-lse-7}.
 This is due to the reduced accuracy of the initial guess and GRQ factorization, which also affects the quality of the preconditioner.
 Our analysis indicates that MPLSE is not suitable for scenarios where condition numbers exceed approximately \(\machepsf^{-1}\).
+As demonstrated by the experiments in Table~\ref{tab:accuracy-lse} with \(\kappa=10^{9}\), MPLSE fails to converge in this case.
 In Figure~\ref{fig:performance-lse-7}, we see that MPLSE-GMRES-BD remains approximately \(10\%\)--\(20\%\) faster than \texttt{DGGLSE}, a speedup between 1.11 and 1.25.
 However, that will diminish rapidly as the condition number increases further.